Crysillion/creativelands/README.md

 # HOW TO USE

-Download default.zip, place it into the appropriate Terra directory.
+Download the latest release, place it into the appropriate Terra directory.
 Unzip if you want to modify anything.

 This pack was intentionally left as being .ZIP'd due to it having over a hundred structures and schematics within it for the custom biome creation.